 Using Shared Resources in Build Configurations

-To define which build configuration(s) will use the resources, add this build feature to the build configuration settings.
+To define which build configuration(s) will use the resources, add the Share Resources build feature to the build configuration settings.

-When adding a shared resource, you need to select a resource available to this build configuration and define a lock.
+When adding a shared resource, select a resource available to this build configuration and define a lock.

 The following locks are available:

 For this resource type, two types of locks are supported: